ADVANCED PHOTO: FIELDWORK: VSAR 440

 There is also a community engagement segment of the class: The Advanced Photo Fieldwork class will focus on creating digital media for a Chia Cafe Collective (CCC) website and related social media.
 Students will take photographs that focus on Native foods, Native community/portraits, and most importantly, Native landscapes, all central to Chia Café Collective’s work.

-We have a small budget to invite a few members of the CCC to visit, including Subject Matter Experts: Tima Lotah Link, Chumash; Craig Torres, Tongva; and Abe Sanchez, Purapecha.
-Tima worked for Sony, and is now the graphic designer for News From Native California.
+We have a small budget from the CICSC to invite a few members of the CCC to visit, including Subject Matter Experts: Tima Lotah Link, Chumash; Craig Torres, Tongva; and Abe Sanchez, Purapecha.
+Tima worked for Sony, and is now the designer for News From Native California.
 She is also a renowned basket weaver.
-Craig and Abe lead workshops throughout southern California on Native foods, medicines, and materials.
+Craig and Abe lead workshops throughout southern California on California native foods, medicines, and materials.

 CHIA CAFE COLLECTIVE: